wandonye/carnd_P3/README.md

 **Highlight**

 * I didn't collect any new data with the simulator due to my bad driving game skill.
 Instead, I used computer vision method to generate new data.
-In particular I used perspective transformation to pertubate camera direct for each image, and compensated the recorded steering angle accordingly.
-This balanced to training data, and is crucial for my model training.
+In particular I used perspective transformation to pertubate the camera direction for each image, and compensated the recorded steering angle accordingly.
+This balanced the training data, and is crucial for my model training.